Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Methodology

 \subsection{Noise-Space Domain Adaptation}

-Ideally, the ground truth images and those restored images by an image restoration model from both synthetic and real-world data should lie in a shared distribution $\mathcal{S}$ of high-quality clean images.
-However, attaining such an ideal model that can universally map any degraded images onto the distribution $\mathcal{S}$, is exceedingly challenging.
-By assuming the restored images from synthetic and real-world data obey distinct distributions $\mathcal{S}^{s}$ and $\mathcal{S}^{r}$, our goal is to align $\mathcal{S}^{s}$ and $\mathcal{S}^{r}$ with $\mathcal{S}$.
-To this end, we introduce a diffusion model that conditions on $\mathcal{S}^{s}$ and $\mathcal{S}^{r}$ to approximate the target distribution $\mathcal{S}$.
-During training, this diffusion model is expected to guide the conditional distributions $\mathcal{S}^{s}$ and $\mathcal{S}^{r}$ toward $\mathcal{S}$.
+Ideally, the ground truth images and those restored images by an image restoration model from both synthetic and real-world data should lie in a shared distribution of high-quality clean images.
+However, attaining such an ideal model that can universally map any degraded images onto the distribution, is exceedingly challenging.
+Suppose a high-quality image $\bm{x}$ as a realization derives from a random vector $\bm{X}$, which belongs to the clean distribution $\bm{P_X}$.
+We then define the restored synthetic and real-world outputs from the restoration network as $\bm{\hat{X}^s}$ and $\bm{\hat{X}^r}$.
+In this work, we investigate developing a meaningful diffusion loss to guide the conditional distributions of both synthetic and real-world outputs aligned to the target clean distribution, \textit{i.e.}, $\bm{P_X}=\bm{P_{\hat{X}^s}}=\bm{P_{\hat{X}^r}}$.

-Given the commonly adopted case where the ground truth images from the synthetic dataset are available, we first explore adapting the target distribution $\mathcal{S}$ with a perspective of paired data.
+Given the commonly adopted case where the ground truth images from the synthetic dataset are available, we first explore adapting the target clean distribution with a perspective of paired data.
 Without loss of generality, let us consider a synthetic degraded image $\bm{x}^s$ with its ground truth ${\bm{y}}^s$ from the synthetic domain and a real degraded image $\bm{x}^r$ from the real-world domain.
 Using the restoration network $G(\cdot; {\bm \theta}_G)$, we can obtain the restored images ${\hat{\bm y}}^s$ and ${\hat{\bm y}}^r$, respectively.
-Then, we introduce a diffusion denoising process as a proxy task in the training process.
-It employs the predicted images ${\hat{\bm y}}^s$ and ${\hat{\bm y}}^r$ as conditions to help the diffusion model fit the distribution of $\mathcal{S}$.
-Following the notations in DDPM~\cite{ho2020denoising}, we denote the diffusion model as $\bm{\epsilon}_{\theta}$ and formulate its optimization to the following objective:
+Then, based on our observation that the predicted error of a diffusion model is highly dependent on the quality of the conditional inputs, we incorporate a multi-step denoising process as a proxy task into the training process.
+It employs the predicted images ${\hat{\bm y}}^s$ and ${\hat{\bm y}}^r$ as conditions to help the diffusion model fit the clean distribution.
+Following the notations in DDPM~\citep{ho2020denoising}, we denote the diffusion model as $\bm{\epsilon}_{\theta}$ and formulate its optimization to the following objective: